Warzone2100/warzone2100/doc/js-functions.md

 ## setReticuleButton(buttonId, tooltip, filename, filenameDown[, callback])

-Add reticule button. buttonId is which button to change, where zero is zero is the middle button, then going clockwise from the uppermost button. filename is button graphics and filenameDown is for highlighting.
-The tooltip is the text you see when you mouse over the button.
-Finally, the callback is which scripting function to call.
+Add reticule button. `buttonId` is which button to change, where `0` is the middle button, then going clockwise from the uppermost button. `filename` is button graphics and `filenameDown` is for highlighting.
+The `tooltip` is the text you see when you mouse over the button.
+Finally, the `callback` is which scripting function to call.
 Hide and show the user interface for such changes to take effect.
 (3.2+ only)

 ## setReticuleFlash(buttonId, flash)